Multi-Objective Tweezers in Scattering Media

-\paragraph{Discussion---} We have shown that radiation forces in complex media can be optimized through the Generalized Wigner–Smith matrix: its extremal eigenstates maximize force or torque projections on a single object, while in the multi-object case they realize Pareto-optimal trade-offs among competing objectives.
-Together with a realistic demonstration of constrained optimization of objects' motion along targeted directions, our Letter establishes a unified framework across acoustics and electromagnetism, and provides a principled route to coordinated manipulation in strongly scattering environments.
-In addition, the uncertainty relation of \cref{eq:SR-Pareto} quantifies the fundamental trade-offs that emerge when simultaneously optimizing forces or torque components.
-From the present study, the state-of-the-art strategies of Horodynski et al.\ \cite{horodynski_optimal_2020} (superposition of two torque eigenstates to suppress unwanted linear forces) and Orazbayev et al.\ \cite{orazbayevWavemomentumShapingMoving2024} (separate optimization of $\bold{Q}_{\Delta x}$ and $\bold{Q}_{\Delta y}$ instead of diagonalizing $\bold{Q}_{\Delta \bold{r}}$) can be seen as important first steps, but they may fail or become suboptimal in a general situation; the present framework unifies and extends these ideas, providing a systematic route to the truly optimal radiation force control.
+\paragraph{Discussion---} We have shown that local radiation forces on targets embedded in complex scattering media can be optimized through the GWS matrix: its extremal eigenstates maximize force or torque projections on a single object, while in the multi-object case they realize Pareto-optimal trade-offs among competing objectives.
+Together with a realistic demonstration of constrained optimization of objects' motion along prescribed directions, our Letter establishes a unified framework across acoustics and electromagnetism, and provides a principled route to coordinated manipulation in strongly scattering environments.
+In addition, the uncertainty relation of \cref{eq:SR-Pareto} quantifies the fundamental trade-offs that arise when simultaneously optimizing force or torque components and shows that Pareto optimization in wave momentum shaping mirrors the mathematical structure associated with incompatible quantum observables \cite{schrodinger1999heisenberg}.

+Beyond fundamental interest, our results may contribute to the development of in vivo precision therapy and drug delivery, where navigation through deep tissues requires controlling radiation forces in turbid media \cite{favre2019optical,del_campo_fonseca_ultrasound_2024,ghanemNoninvasiveAcousticManipulation2020,loTornadoinspiredAcousticVortex2021a,delcampofonsecaUltrasoundTrappingNavigation2023a,yangInvivoProgrammableAcoustic2023,medanyModelbasedReinforcementLearning2025,burstowEvaluatingAccuracyAcoustic2025}.
+From a broader perspective, our framework applies across wave platforms and frequency ranges, from acoustofluidic manipulation to electromagnetic actuation.
+As a final illustration of the generality of the method, \cref{fig:fig3} shows how a single incident wavefront can simultaneously enforce multiple independent radiation force objectives on multiple targets of arbitrary geometry, despite the presence of a turbid scattering medium.